5 Tips to Boost Your Revenue Cycle Management

 4. Create a Dashboard With Key Metrics

-Review the data 10-15 minutes a few times a week to keep a pulse on what’s happening in the practice, said Davis.
+Review the data for 10-15 minutes a few times a week to keep a pulse on what’s happening in the practice, said Davis.
 Look for billing software that helps you build these snapshots of revenue health, including patient visits, gross charges, collections, and accounts receivables.
 And if the system offer more robust analytics capabilities, practices can even see their payments broken down by CPT code, payer, payer scenario, date of service, payment posting and other filtering options that help you identify revenue roadblocks.

 5. Dig Into the Data